POLS - Political Science

-Although applications are not being accepted for the graduate program in political science, the following courses are available for graduate credit.
+Although there is not a graduate program in political science, the following courses are available for graduate credit.

 POLS 523.
-Government and Politics of Latin America 3 credit hours
+Government and Politics of Latin America (3).

 General education advanced further study course.
 An examination of the political institutions and processes that currently exist in the Latin American republics.
 Emphasizes the social, economic and psychocultural factors affecting these institutions and processes.